 Coulee Region Immigration Task Force

 Coulee Region Immigration Task Force welcomes, advocates, and educates in the service of new, recent, and established immigrants in the Wisconsin's Coulee Region.
-Learn more about Coulee Region Immigration Task Force on Facebook.
+Learn more about and volunteer with Coulee Region Immigration Task Force.

 Centro Latino, La Crosse, Wisconsin